luanvictorms/Dr.-Agenda/README.md

 ## Functional requirements:

-- [] Authentication
+- [x] Authentication
-  - [] User (ADMIN) can have multi clinics.
+  - [x] User (ADMIN) can have one clinic.
+  - [x] User can be authenticated with Google.
-- [] clinic needs to be able to manage doctors (Create/Read/Update/Delete)
+- [x] clinic needs to be able to manage doctors (Create/Read/Update/Delete)
-  - [] clinic needs to be able to manage doctors' availability (Create/Read/Update/Delete)
+  - [x] clinic needs to be able to manage doctors' availability (Create/Read/Update/Delete)
-  - [] clinic needs to be able to manage doctors' specializations (Create/Read/Update/Delete)
+  - [x] clinic needs to be able to manage doctors' specializations (Create/Read/Update/Delete)
-  - [] clinic needs to be able to manage doctors' Prices.
+  - [x] clinic needs to be able to manage doctors' Prices.
 - [] clinic needs to be able to manage patients (Create/Read/Update/Delete)
 - [] clinic needs to be able to create appointments of x medical for 1 pattient (Create/Read/Update/Delete)
 - [] We will have subscription plans for clinics.